 What About Coconut Oil?

 There is one saturated fat you should be familiar with, because it has health benefits not found in others – coconut oil.
 Here is a good example of how science can help us separate the good from the not so good.
 Researchers have found that saturated fats made up of medium chain triglycerides (MCT) – like the lauric acid in coconut oil – have several advantages.
 One, they metabolize more quickly than other fats, and two, they are better absorbed by the intestine, so they’re don’t end up as a layer of flab on your belly.
 In addition, preliminary studies suggest that coconut oil could be helpful for weight management, but that area needs further study.

 You can use coconut oil in cooking and baking the same way you would use any other oil.
 The coconut flavor is usually quite mild and goes well with many foods (see my Coconut Smoothie with Banana and Berry Recipe).
 You can also use coconut oil on your skin and hair.
-Many patients have told me that coconut oil is excellent for treating dry skin, and it has even been shown to be effective at fighting toenail fungus!
-If you are currently taking prescription medication, please discuss the addition of omega-3s with your physician.
+Many readers have told me that coconut oil is excellent for treating dry skin, and it has even been shown to be effective at fighting toenail fungus!

 The bottom line is this: We need the right fats to be healthy, but more is not better.
 Use fats in moderation, so that no more than 30 percent of your total daily calories comes from fat.
 Of that, only about 10 percent should be in the form of saturated fat.
 Overdoing saturated fat intake puts you at risk for significantly higher cholesterol levels, weight gain, heart disease, high blood pressure, colon cancer, and other serious health conditions.
 So get to know the good fats and make them part of your daily regimen.